archan937/stack_tracy/README.md

     c-call;(pry);2;false;IO;write;1344466943040613120;IO#write;2;3.2768e-05
     c-call;(pry);2;false;IO;write;1344466943040658944;IO#write;2;1.9968e-05

+### Viewing stack events in your browser

+You can easily view the dumped stack events within your browser by either calling the following within Ruby:

+    [1] pry(main)> StackTracy.open "stack_events.csv"

+or the following within the Terminal:

+    $ tracy "stack_events.csv"

+Your default browser will be launched in which the stack events will be displayed nicely.

 ## Using the console

 The StackTracy repo is provided with `script/console` which you can use for development / testing purposes.